 Outreach, Case Management and Support Groups

-Establishes supportive relationships with homeless individuals through visits by Outreach Workers and offering services to end homelessness.
+Establishes supportive relationships with homeless individuals through visits by the Homeless Outreach Team and offers services to end homelessness.
 Services are delivered at sites and spaces where people experiencing homelessness are located, including encampments, parking lots, bridge underpass, tunnel entrances, parks, sidewalks, FEMA trailer site, etc.

 Intensive Case Management